hackclub/jams/jams/batches/oscillart/part-7/en-US.md

 To refer to an entire type of element in CSS, not just the ID or class, you’ll just add the element's name in styles.css, and then {} with your style code inside.

 The styles you might want to use use here:

 `color: blue;`
-:this sets text color to whatever you want it to be.
+> this sets text color to whatever you want it to be.
 You can use a hex code, rgb(), or a common color string like “red”, “blue”, etc.

 `font-family: Arial, Helvetica, sans-serif;`
-:use this to choose fonts for elements on your site.
+> use this to choose fonts for elements on your site.
 To figure out what fonts come automatic with your browser, check here.
 You can also choose general font-types such as sans-serif, serif, monospace, etc

 I used all of the methods above in my stylesheet to customize my site.
 Here’s my end result!